 - Algaecides and algae prevention treatments

 - Keeping all other chemicals balanced (PH, TA, CYA, etc.. )

 - Optimism and a good attitude

-The algae is in the pool now how do i get it out?
-Its honestly not to hard just requires a lot of chemicals ( can be expensive) and minimal equipment.
-Test all your levels and find where the problem is in the chemistry. ( HINT: if your chlorine is high and your pool is very green, your pool very well may be over stabilized and the water may need to be diluted) .
+The algae are in the pool now how do I get it out?
+It’s honestly not too hard just requires a lot of chemicals ( can be expensive) and minimal equipment.
+Test all your levels and find where the problem is in the chemistry. ( HINT: if your chlorine is high and your pool is very green, your pool very well may be over stabilized, and the water may need to be diluted) .
 But find the dilemma in the chemistry and don’t forget to check the phosphates.
 Also :

 - Super-chlorinate 10 PPM plus

 - Balance all other chemicals ( Balance according to labels on any algaecides or green pool treat)

 - Brush down entire pool all walls, floors, steps, nooks and crannies algae can hide

 - Make sure pool has plenty of Circulation